trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 to help inconfiguring the project.
-One can check for whether a header file exists or not, if the compiler supports a given data-type or language feature or perform almost any other type of check that one can imagine that can be done using the configured compilers, libraries, system tools, etc.
+One can check for whether a header file exists or not, if the compiler supports a given data-type or language feature or perform almost any other type of check that one can imagine that can be done using the configured compilers, libraries, system tools, etc.  An example was given in `TribitsExampleProject`_.
+Just following that example, looking at some of the built-in CMake configure-time test modules, and using provided online CMake documentation, one can see how to create a configure-time test for almost anyting.

-ToDo: Fill in!
+..
+ToDo: Provide more detail how to integrate a configure-time test into a
+..
+TriBITS project and TriBITS package.

 Creating Source Distributions